dk949/WikiBrowser/README.md

       item to the player, but closing the game will remove it.
 * Alternatively type /wiki [Search term].
 If a page exists or a similar one can be found, it will show up.
     * Note: spaces are allowed, as well as any capitalisation.
+* Use the 3 radio buttons at the bottom of the page to switch between the text from the wiki and crafting information
+    * If the search function is used (instead of the item frame), if an item can be found its crafting information will be presented, otherwise you will see a screen saying that the item could not be found.
+    * You will also see this screen when searching for non item/tile things like NPCs

 ## Completed Features